If you’re new here…Hi! I’m Cass! Welcome to the One Room Challenge!

 Since the drawer fronts would pretty much touch the front side of the sinks underneath, I decided to convert the two top drawers and use the available space on the sides.
 I cut out and removed the pieces separating the top and middle drawers.
 Marking my drawer boxes to line up with the edge of my cutouts, I used my table saw to cut down the drawer boxes until I could remove the middle.
 I was left with two sides of the drawer.
 I cut down some 1/2 in MDF scraps to make new sides for those sections and used wood glue/clamps to secure them for a while.

 I used some additional scrap pine to cut new rails and replicated the existing by notching out the end.
-I then had four of each of the rails and tracks for my new drawers.
+Then, I had four of each of the rails and tracks for my new drawers.
 Using wood glue, I attached the new tracks on each side of the new top drawers and let them dry.
 To install the rails, I put each new drawer into place in the dresser.
-I then added some wood glue to the ends of each rail and gently slid them into place under the drawers.
+Next, I added some wood glue to the ends of each rail and gently slid them into place under the drawers.
 I left them all to dry before securing with nails.

 I also painted the dresser using Valspar Cabinet & Furniture Enamel.
-I have used this before on some vintage furniture (the nightstands in the guest bedroom) and love how they turned out.
+I’ve used this before on some vintage furniture (the nightstands in the guest bedroom) and love how they turned out.
 This paint does not require sanding or prep!
 I just brushed on a few coats and let it dry.
 I also put on some water based polycrylic for extra protection.

-I am obsessed with how this turned out!!
+I’m obsessed with how this turned out!!
 But once the slab got installed on top, it was NEXT LEVEL!

 I worked with Best Brazilian Granite (out of Portsmouth, Virginia) to find the perfect slab for my bathroom.
-I explored their showroom last month in hopes to find a natural stone that had some dark and delicate veining along with some warm undertones.
-I ended up finding this perfect slab of Calacatta Quartzite, which perfectly complemented my Natural White Zellige Tiles from Riad Tile.
+I’d explored their showroom last month in hopes to find a natural stone that had some dark and delicate veining along with some warm undertones.
+Thankfully, I ended up finding this perfect slab of Calacatta Quartzite, which perfectly complemented my Natural White Zellige Tiles from Riad Tile.

 My sister helped me to draw up the design for this tub alcove where the stone would waterfall down to the floor.
 I think it is the perfect modern touch that this bathroom needed!

-Don’t forget to catch up with the other Featured Designers and their One ROom Challenge Spaces!
+Don’t forget to catch up with the other Featured Designers and their One Room Challenge Spaces!

 Ariene C. Bethea | At Home With Ashley | Banyan Bridges | Bari J. Ackerman | Brit Arnesen